2026 SAFF U-23 Championship

 The 2026 SAFF U-23 Championship is the inaugural edition of the SAFF U-23 Championship, an international football competition for men's under-23 national teams from South Asia region, organized by the South Asian Football Federation (SAFF).
 The tournament scheduled to be played in Dhaka, Bangladesh from May 2026.
+However, it has not yet taken place due to scheduling conflicts.
+The tournament might possibly be held before the 2027 AFC U-23 Asian Cup qualifiers.

 Host selection

 At the SAFF Executive Committee virtual meeting, held on 8 January 2025 in the Dhaka, Bangladesh.
 The SAFF tournament committee announced the name of Bangladesh host country of the tournament.

 Participating teams

 The following seven teams will participate in the competition.